What is Sustainability?

 The three pillars of sustainability are planet or environment, social or people, and profit or economics.

 Let us first discuss the first pillar, which is the planet, and use agriculture as an example.
 Imagine a piece of land that has been farmed for palm oil for decades.
 Ideally, farmers should take breaks in between harvests because the land’s quality will be compromised if it is overused.
 If overused, it will take several years before the land can be useful again, which means future generations won’t be able to use it for a while.

 People sustainability, on another note, includes giving priority to the welfare of a given set of workers of a company.
 Let’s say, for example, Target gives bi-annual skills training to its workers that they can use in the future.
 The skills that they acquire can be useful to the operations of Target in the future.

 Also, it may include providing workers with more flexible working hours and a more conducive working environment.
 Doing so makes the workforce happier, which will eventually lead to a more productive company.

-As for the economy which is referred to as profit, sustainability means using a particular set of resources in a responsible way that will allow it to be used on a long-term basis.
+As for the economy, which is referred to as profit, sustainability means using a particular set of resources in a responsible way that will allow them to be used on a long-term basis.
 Furthermore, it means making money and growing the company without negatively impacting the other two pillars, people and planet or environment.